rafeyrana/Lan-Chat/README.md

 to avoid this simultaneous dial race condition we can use a tie breaker rule to always have the bigger peer to dial the smaller one which allows us to make a single dial call

+3. Stage 3
+Now we need a chat room scenario for the 1-M scenario

+After some research it seems that the Gossip (Epidemic) Protocal can be a good idea with a pub sub architecture.
+I remember gossip protocols from undergrad where they propogate messages fault tolreantly through network even with node churn due to the random neighbour selection. they keep data fresh as well.

+now this gossip protocol with a pub sub architecture is different from a traditional pub sub with an established heirarchal brokers or central brokers to manage / route the messages.

+In our case we can use a sort of decentralized overlay where each participant will be used to route messages.
+Upon research it seems that we need to

+1. construct mesh
+2. pushing messages (eager and lazy pushing) and pulling
+3. message integrity and reliability
+4. logical seperation into rooms at level 4
+5. node health checks
+6. message deduplication

+Keeping the stage 1 peer address connection because it can be useful across subnets